 Risk of IntroductionTop of page

 Further spread throughout eastern North America is virtually guaranteed.
 The ecological amplitude of this species and its phenotypic plasticity will permit it to thrive in a variety of forested habitats.
-High elevation, desert, and warm habitats found in much of southern and western USA, however, are unlikely to see invasion.
-Thus, A. petiolata has probably reached many of the areas that it is capable of growing in North America and will now expand rapidly within those habitats.
-However, its continued available from seed companies and it uses mean that further introduction to other similar habitats in other continents cannot be discounted.
+High elevation, desert, and warm habitats found in much of southern and western USA, are however not as suitable for the spread of this species.
+Welk et al. (2002) predicts that A. petiolata will expand its range through large parts of the Great Plains, including most of South Dakota and Nebraska, from northern Utah to southern Idaho, as well as northern California and Colorado.
+In Canada, A. petiolata is predicted to spread to the Gaspe Peninsula, Central British Columbia, and the western slopes of the Rocky Mountains in Alberta (Welk et al. 2002).
+Its continued availability from seed companies and culinary uses mean that further introduction to other similar habitats in other continents cannot be discounted.

 Habitat ListTop of page

 |Terrestrial||Managed||Managed forests, plantations and orchards||Present, no further details||Harmful (pest or invasive)|

 |Terrestrial||Managed||Disturbed areas||Present, no further details||Harmful (pest or invasive)|